About the workshop

 How participants will benefit

 The workshop will:

-- Help you develop your leadership skills and capacity to manage public service improvement initiatives at strategic and operational level
+- Help you to develop your capacity to manage public service improvement initiatives at strategic and operational levels

 - Familiarise you with the process of culture change needed to treat citizens as valued customers

 - Consider lessons learned by the public sector from the private/non-government sectors and vice-versa

 - Examine citizens’ rights to good public services

 - Look at the roles of central and local government in improving public services

 - Explore the ways in which a focus on the citizen as customer – for example, the use of consultation procedures, customer feedback and complaints handling – can improve public services